contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Members returning to Church activity
 * Endowed members who have not renewed their temple recommends for an extended time

 The bishopric calls one or more temple preparation instructors.
-A husband and wife may be called.
-Lessons and instructions for organizing the course are in the [Endowed from on High: Temple Preparation Seminar Teacher’s Manual](https://www.churchofjesuschrist.org/study/manual/endowed-from-on-high/introduction?lang=eng).
+Lessons and instructions for organizing the course are in [Endowed from on High: Temple Preparation Seminar Teacher’s Manual](https://www.churchofjesuschrist.org/study/manual/endowed-from-on-high/introduction?lang=eng).
 Participants are given copies of [Preparing to Enter the Holy Temple](https://www.churchofjesuschrist.org/study/manual/preparing-to-enter-the-holy-temple/preparing-to-enter-the-holy-temple?lang=eng).
 For personal study and lesson resources, see [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples).

 ## 25.3 Organizing Temple and Family History Work in the Stake